syncfusion-content/maui-docs/MAUI/PDF-Viewer/Toolbar.md

 {% endhighlight %}
 {% endtabs %}

+N> Each toolbar operates independently.
+Hiding an item in one toolbar does not affect others.
+For example, changing the visibility of the signature icon in the "AnnotationsToolbar" does not impact other toolbars.

+To hide an icon from all toolbars, iterate through the toolbar collection and adjust the visibility of the item in each toolbar.
+Here’s how to hide the "Sticky note" icon from all toolbars:

+{% tabs %}
+{% highlight C# %}
+// Iterate through the toolbar collection of the PDF Viewer for (int i = 0; i < pdfViewer?.Toolbars.Count; i++)
+{
+    // Get the toolbar item with the name "Sticky note" from the current toolbar var item = pdfViewer.Toolbars[i]?.Items?.GetByName("Sticky note");

+    // Check if the item exists in the toolbar if (item != null)
+    {
+        // Set the visibility of the "Sticky note" item to false, effectively hiding it item.IsVisible = false; // Hide the Sticky note }
+}
+{% endhighlight %}
+{% endtabs %}

 ### Adding a new toolbar item

 To add an item to the toolbar in [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html), first, create the UI element you want to include.
 Then, convert that element into a ToolbarItem using the `ToolbarItem` method.
 Finally, add the newly created ToolbarItem to the toolbar using the `Add` method.
 Here we create the new button fileOpenButton and retrieve the "PrimaryToolbar" using the GetByName method.
 Add the new button to the "Primary Toolbar".